 The England Team is managed by that year’s National Captain and his or her Adjutant and Main Coach.
 Selection is made from entrants to the June Scottish Open meeting – useful to know if you are aiming for selection in the National!
 Having previously been shot at Castlelaw, Dechmont and Barry Buddon (venue for the 2014 Commonwealth Games) the match is currently shot at the beautiful Blair Atholl range and therefore is the only regular international TR match England currently shoot on electronic targets.

 Results from earlier years can be found in the Yearbooks under the Members menu item.
-The results for 2017 is shown below:.
+The results for 2018 is shown as a .pdf file here.